Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Results and Discussion

-In order to examine the radio luminosity dependence of the dual AGN fraction in DPNEL galaxies, we matched the 3030 DPNEL galaxies from \citet{2012ApJS..201...31G} against the 1.4 GHz FIRST catalog \citep{1995yCat.8013....0B}, resulting in a subsample of 431 radio-detected galaxies.
-In Figure~\ref{fig:fracvsradiolum}, we compare these dual AGN fractions in radio-detected galaxies, which include both the XRGs and FR-II sources.
-It is evident that the dual AGN fraction strongly correlates with the radio luminosities.
-While among the radio-detected DPNEL galaxies, overall $\sim 58\%$ of the radio-detected galaxies are classified as dual AGN, whereas the fraction crosses 94\% for the XRGs and FR-II radio galaxies.
+In order to examine the radio luminosity dependence of the dual AGN fraction in DPNEL galaxies, we matched the 3030 DPNEL galaxies from \citet{2012ApJS..201...31G} against the 1.4 GHz FIRST catalog \citep{Becker1995}, resulting in a subsample of 431 radio-detected DPNEL galaxies.
+In Figure~\ref{fig:fracvsradiolum}, we plot the dual AGN fractions for radio-detected DPNEL galaxies, which include both the XRGs and FR-II sources.
+It is evident that the dual AGN fraction strongly correlates with the radio luminosity.
+While among the radio-detected DPNEL galaxies, overall $\sim 58\%$ are classified as dual AGN, the fraction crosses 94\% for the XRGs and FR-II radio galaxies.
 Interestingly, the dual AGN fraction drops to 25\% in the case of radio-undetected DPNEL galaxies (see Fig:~\ref{fig:fracvsradiolum}).
+Further, to make a robust comparison, we select a control sample of DPNEL galaxies with radio luminosities outside the range of our parent sample of 55 DPNEL XRGs, matched on all other physical properties (redshift, color, and stellar mass), and filter 369 sources out of the 431 radio-detected DPNEL galaxies.
+It is worth noting that 199/369 ($\sim 54\%$) of them have been classified as dual AGN in the BPT diagnostics.
+This reiterates the higher detection fraction of DPNELs in radio-bright galaxies.